shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

     bash checkdb.sh

-This script will be checking the connection to your new master with simple query every 2 seconds.
+This script will be checking the connection to your new master with a simple query every 2 seconds.

 Start Bucardo: